 A good rule of thumb is that each page of your resume should contain 10 years of experience.
 Since you have 20 or more years of experience, you can expand your resume to two pages.
 But if you’re going to have a long resume, it should be tailored to the particular job you want and should only include relevant experience.
 Remember, recruiters only spend an average of 10 seconds scanning a resume.
 So, if you still have an ice cream scooping job from 15 years ago on your resume, it’s time to take it off.

 Use a hybrid resume format.

 A hybrid resume lets you focus on your skills, rather than going into a long chronology of your work history that can be difficult for applicant tracking systems (ATS) and hiring managers to read.
-A hybrid resume begins with a section summarizing your qualifications, followed by professional accomplishments, key skills, and a work history.
+A hybrid resume begins with a section summarizing your qualifications, followed by professional accomplishments, key skills, and work history.
 Using measurable data and highlighting information and skills relevant to the current job makes your resume compelling and concise.

 Tailor your skill set to contemporary keywords.

 ATS scans your resume for keywords that exactly match the words used in the job description.
 You very well may have many or all of the skills that the job description requires, but if you haven’t applied for a job for a while, you may not be using keyword optimization.
 In other words, your language might not match the keywords in the job description, even if your skills are the same.